bitcraze/crazyflie-firmware/docs/functional-areas/lighthouse_overview.md

 The lighthouse deck allows to use the HTC-Vive/SteamVR lighthouse tracking system to fly Crazyflies autonomously.
 The system works with one or two Lighthouse V1 base stations (two recommended).

-Your computer must have Python 3 64Bit installed and in the path in order to be able to run the required scripts.
 After everything is setup, the computer is not required anymore: the Crazyflie will autonomously estimate its position from the lighthouse signals.

 In order to setup the system you must also be able to compile a custom firmware for your Crazyflie and to program your Crazyflie 2.X.
 To do so you can follow the [Getting started with Crazyflie 2.X](https://www.bitcraze.io/getting-started-with-the-crazyflie-2-0/) and [Getting started with development](https://www.bitcraze.io/getting-started-with-development/) guides.